bradley219/Simple-Universal-Lighting-Timer/README.md

 - Real time clock driven by a 32.768kHz quartz crystal.
 - ATTiny85 MCU running very lightweight firmware that is able to execute with a 32.768kHz system clock.

+## Firmware
+- Make edits to configuration in [led\_timer.c](led_timer.c) if desired.
+- Update avrdude config values in the Makefile if necessary (i.e. `AVRDUDE\_PROGRAMMER`).
+- Run `make` to compile the firmware.
+Build products will be found in the `obj` directory.
+- Connect the programmer to the ATtiny85 with 32.768kHz crystal installed.
+- Run `make burn-fuses` to burn the proper fuses for the project.
+This only needs to be done the first time.
+- Run `make program` to upload the firmware to the device.
+Note that the upload speed will be quite slow compared to what you may be used to, due to the very slow system clock speed of 32.768kHz.

 ## User Manual
 User manual can be found in [MANUAL.md](MANUAL.md).